opentox/loael-paper/loael.md

 Results from 3 repeated 10-fold crossvalidations with independent training/test
 set splits are provided as additional information to the test set results.

+The final model for production purposes was trained with all available LOAEL data (Mazzatorta and Swiss Federal Office datasets combined).

 Results
 =======